wptrainingteam/learn-theme-beta/readme.md

 6. Now you should be able to activate the Learn Dev theme and see the homepage when you look at the front-end of the website.

 You're ready to start develping and contributing!

+**All accepted changes appear on [https://learnwp.jco.dev/](https://learnwp.jco.dev/), which refreshes every 5 minutes with updates.**